thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 **Intuition:** Imagine compressing a paragraph’s meaning into a single point in space—texts with similar ideas will be located nearby.

+**When to use:** Use dense embeddings when your corpus is general-purpose, meaning-rich, or unstructured—ideal for customer support, product docs, and internal search.

 ### 🪶 Sparse Embeddings
 **What it does:** Encodes text into vectors with mostly zero values, emphasizing key terms.